ArtTHEbard/LearnMikrotik/pages/Lesson3.md

 ***
 ## Setting up a Guest Network
 ### Security Profile
 The first step is to create a custom set of settings, referred to as a security profile, that will manage how your network is protected, as well as how it is accessed.
+This will keep your private network secure, while still providing your customers the convienience of a internet connection.
 * Navigate to the Wireless menu on the left hand side, and select the "Security Profiles" tab from the top ribbon.
 * Select "Add New": and use the following options:
   * Enter a name for the new security profile, we recommend "Guest".